bonzo81/netbox-toolkit-plugin/docs/api/command-logs.md

 # Command Logs API

 The Command Logs API provides access to command execution history, statistics, and export capabilities.
+This API offers **enhanced analytics capabilities** not available in the web interface, making it ideal for monitoring, reporting, and operational insights.

+## API-Exclusive Features

+📊 **Advanced Statistics**: Comprehensive execution analytics including success rates, trending, and performance metrics 📈 **Operational Insights**: Identify top commands, common errors, and usage patterns 📅 **Flexible Export**: Advanced export options with date filtering and multiple formats

+All web interface functionality is also fully supported via API for complete feature parity.

 ## Endpoints Overview